Enhancing Visual-Language Modality Alignment in Large Vision Language Models via Self-Improvement: Experiment

-\paragraph{Experiment results} \textbf{(a) \ours can significantly reduce hallucinations in LLaVA.} As shown in Table~\ref{exp: hallucination}, \ours significantly improves the performance of LLAVA-1.5-7B on five hallucination benchmarks.
-On the CHAIRs, CHAIRi, and Mementos-Object benchmarks, which test object hallucination, \ours improves LLAVA's performance by an average of 16.1\%.
-On the MM-Hal benchmark, which uses GPT as an evaluator for a more comprehensive assessment of hallucinations, \ours achieves a 12.7\% performance improvement.
-Notably, despite our three critic metrics focusing primarily on object hallucination, \ours also achieves the greatest improvement of 13.1\% on the Mementos-Behavior benchmark, which tests behavior hallucination arising from understanding sequential image inputs.
-This improvement is significant because there is a correlation between object hallucination and behavior hallucination in sequential image understanding \citep{wang2024mementos}; reducing object hallucination increases the likelihood of correctly inferring the corresponding behavior. \textbf{(b) \ours also enhances the comprehension capabilities of LLaVA.} As shown in Table~\ref{exp: comprehensive}, on the nine comprehensive and VQA benchmarks, although the improvements are not as pronounced as on the hallucination benchmarks, \ours still achieves an average improvement of 3.5\% compared to LLAVA.
+\paragraph{Experiment results} \textbf{(a) \ours can significantly reduce hallucinations of LVLMs.} As shown in Table~\ref{exp: hallucination}, \ours significantly improves the performance of all three LVLMs on five hallucination benchmarks.
+On the CHAIRs, CHAIRi, and Mementos-Object benchmarks, which test object hallucination, \ours improves he performance of LLaVA-1.5-7B, LLaVA-1.5-13B, and VILA-7B by an average of 16.1\%, 7.1\%, and 8.4\%, respectively.
+On the MM-Hal benchmark, which uses GPT as an evaluator for a more comprehensive assessment of hallucinations, \ours achieves 12.7\%, 10.1\%, and 5.1\% performance improvement compared with LLaVA-1.5-7B, LLaVA-1.5-13B, and VILA-7B.
+Notably, despite our three critic metrics focusing primarily on object hallucination, \ours also achieves the greatest improvement of 13.1\% on the Mementos-Behavior benchmark based on LLaVA-1.5-7B model, which tests behavior hallucination arising from understanding sequential image inputs.
+This improvement is significant because there is a correlation between object hallucination and behavior hallucination in sequential image understanding \citep{wang2024mementos}; reducing object hallucination increases the likelihood of correctly inferring the corresponding behavior. \textbf{(b) \ours also enhances the comprehension capabilities of LVLMs.} As shown in Table~\ref{exp: comprehensive}, on the nine comprehensive and VQA benchmarks, although the improvements are not as pronounced as on the hallucination benchmarks, \ours still achieves an average improvement of 3.5\%, 2.1\%, and 4.4\% compared to LLaVA-1.5-7B, LLaVA-1.5-13B, and VILA-7B.
 This is superior to other preference tuning methods.
-Furthermore, compared to other open-source LVLMs, \ours significantly outperforms all except for Qwen-VL-Chat.
-Compared to Qwen-VL-Chat, we also demonstrate clear advantages on six benchmarks.